Garvs15/PPS_2022/2221041/prog16.md

-## Write a program to show the use of Bitwise AND operator.
+## Write a program to show the use of Bitwise AND operator
 ```c
 #include<stdio.h>
 int main()